-Live In Central PA
+Live in Central PA

-Explore Outdoors: Known for nature, the area is home to the Susquehanna River, state parks for hiking, hunting, beaches and lake access and miles of hiking trails.
+Known for nature, the area is home to the Susquehanna River, state parks for hiking, hunting, beaches and lake access and miles of hiking trails.

-Sporting Life: Whether cheering on a college team, taking a swing at golf or skiing, riding ATVs, snowboarding and sledding all winter, there are plenty of ways to stay in the game.
+Whether cheering on a college team, taking a swing at golf or skiing, riding ATVs, snowboarding and sledding all winter, there are plenty of ways to stay in the game.

-Eat, Drink & Be Merry: Sample area wineries and breweries on the River Rat Brew Tour, Susquehanna Heartland Wine Trail or the Central PA Tasting Trail.
+Sample area wineries and breweries on the River Rat Brew Tour, Susquehanna Heartland Wine Trail or the Central PA Tasting Trail.
 Enjoy the fresh fare from area farmers markets, farm tours and roadside stands, and support local shopping and dining in charming historic downtown settings.

-Turn of Events: Unique festivals, fairs and rodeos happen throughout the year.
+Unique festivals, fairs and rodeos happen throughout the year.
 From the Bloomsburg Fair, Pennsylvania’s largest, to the Central PA Festival of the Arts, there’s always something to celebrate.

 John Prendergast’s Central PA Story